 Then, check that each team member has the skills and knowledge to complete the task they are being set.
 After this, check that each employee roughly has a similar workload, remember that some jobs take longer to do than others.

 To ensure your workload is fair, you could also ask the team members how they think the work is balanced.
 From the feedback, create plans of workload distribution and implement these plans to balance the workload and improve overall productivity.
+Revisit each employee's job description and provide a clear delineation of roles.
 These plans should promote healthy competition amongst the employees to beat their workload first.

 Finally, meet with your team once a week to discuss how they think the workload has been for the week; if they feel their tasks are longer or harder than the other employees, change the distribution plan.